 If the Assistance Information Failure List IE is included in the ASSISTANCE INFORMATION FEEDBACK message, the LMF shall consider that assistance information broadcasting could not be configured for the relevant information.

-If the Positioning Broadcast Cells IE is included in the ASSISTANCE INFORMATION FEEDBACK message, the LMF shall, if supported, consider that the feedback provided is applicable to the cells in this IE.
+If the Positioning Broadcast Cells IE is included in the ASSISTANCE INFORMATION FEEDBACK message, the LMF shall consider that the feedback provided is applicable to the cells in this IE.